On this page:

 - enrol with a provider in each unit, by the census date;

-- read the Information for Commonwealth supported students booklet; and
+- read the HECS‑HELP, Commonwealth supported places information booklet; and

 Can I use HECS‑HELP if I’m a New Zealand citizen or a permanent visa holder?